Nippon Budokan 日本武道館

 Nippon Budokan showcases Japanese martial arts for the Tokyo Olympics 2020

-Built for the 1964 Tokyo Summer Olympics, the Nippon Budokan has a long history of promoting international interest in traditional Japanese martial arts.
+Built for the 1964 Tokyo Summer Olympics, Nippon Budokan has a long history of promoting international interest in traditional Japanese martial arts.
 As an Olympic venue for Tokyo 2020, hosting Japanese martial arts, judo and karate, that tradition will continue.

 With seating for over 14,000 people, the hall is often used for concerts by famous musicians.